elaforge/karya/doc/overview.md

 integration is harder given that JACK is only supported by Ardour and Rewire is aggressively proprietary.

 - MIDI limitations.
-Due to MIDI's weakness, you'll need a lot of MIDI ports and channels, and will be limited to low resolution controls, on both value and time axes.
+Due to MIDI being crummy, you'll need a lot of MIDI ports and channels, and will be limited to low resolution controls, on both value and time axes.
 The underlying problem is the software synths, which have all deeply embedded MIDI's limitations.
 To solve this we'd need to drag software synths out of the '80s, create a new high-resolution protocol, and modify the